ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 ## For DBAs

-You'll get email from new_collections@arctos.database.museum when a Mentor flags an institution as approve_to_create_collections.
+The Arctos DBA Team will get email from new_collections@arctos.database.museum when a Mentor flags an institution as approve_to_create_collections.
 Sufficient data to create new collections should be in tables pre_new_institution (pkey: niid) and pre_new_collection (fkey: niid).

 All communication should be addressed to pre_new_collection.contact_email and copied to pre_new_collection.mentor_contact.